JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 ## The costs of a Car

-As mentioned, from my experience, this is the **cost split that I got:**
+As mentioned, from my experience, this is the **cost split that I got:** ~20% were gas costs!

 {{< chart 100 200 >}}
 {